nivheled/NBA-Injury-Based-Prediction-1/NBA official injury report/README.md

 # NBA official injury report
-We want to group all the reports into one big dataframe.
-We ran into some issues:
+The NBA Association requires the teams to publish 3 times a day the players' status for the next game.
+While trying to collect this data, our first goal was to gather all the infomarion in one big data frame, from which we can later train our model.
+During this process, we run into few problems.

 1. The NBA official injury report has 5 differnt formats since it started publishing:

 - 2018/12/17 - 2019/11/14 format: